KnowND/FoodTracking/README.md

 # Food Tracking project

-  Система Похудения/Трекинга Пищи. Клиент выбирает еду (название,кол. белки, жиры, углеволы), которую съел (из уже готового списка) и пишет Количество. Клиент может добавить свой тип Еды (название, калории, кол. белки, жиры, углеволы). Если Клиент привысил дневную норму, система сообщит ему об этом и напишет, на сколько была превышена Норма.
+  Slimming / Trekking System.
+The client chooses the food (name, proteins, fats, carbohydrates) which he has eaten (from the already completed list) and writes Amount.
+The customer can add his type of food (name, calorie, proteins, fats, carbohydrates).
+If the Client has exaggerated the daily norm, the system will inform him about it and write how much Norm has been exceeded.
 ## Установка и запуск

-1. изменить параметры конфигурации базы данных /src/main/recoursec/database.properties
+1. change the configuration of the database /src/main/recoursec/database.properties
-2. создать таблицы в базе данных, скрипты находять в файле database.sql
+2. create tables in the database, find the scripts in the file database.sql
-3. Собрать проект: открыть Git Bush ввести команды: mvn clean package
+3. Collect a project: open Git Bush enter commands: mvn clean package
-4. Запуск приложения:
+4. Run the application:
-  - скопировать файл target/foodTrackingNew.war в папку tomcat/webapps
+  - coppy file target/foodTrackingNew.war to the tomcat/webapps
-  - запустить томкат tomcat/bin/startup.bat (or startup.sh)
+  - run tomcat tomcat/bin/startup.bat (or startup.sh)
-  - optional: установить номер порта в tomcat/conf/server.xml
+  - optional: set port number in tomcat/conf/server.xml